colaberry/trust-before-intelligence-book/manuscript/05_chapter_4_foundation_layers.md

 > **Key Takeaway:** Foundation first.
 Without Layers 1-2, nothing else works.

-## SECTION 1: ARCHITECTURE INTRODUCTION
+## PART 1: FOUNDATION FIRST

-Three chapters prepared us for this moment.
+*Three chapters prepared us for this moment.*

-Chapter 0 introduced the Architecture of Trust—three integrated pillars working together to transform infrastructure chaos into agent-ready systems.
+*Chapter 0 introduced the Architecture of Trust—three integrated pillars working together to transform infrastructure chaos into agent-ready systems.
 Chapter 1 diagnosed why 95% of agent projects fail: the trust gap between what executives expect and what infrastructure delivers.
 Chapter 2 defined what agents need through INPACT™—six dimensions separating trusted agents from those that fail.
-Chapter 3 revealed why traditional BI infrastructure cannot deliver those needs, exposing seven specific gaps.
+Chapter 3 revealed why traditional BI infrastructure cannot deliver those needs, exposing seven specific gaps.*

 **Now we build.**

-This chapter begins Part II: "The 95% Solution—Building the Seven Layers That Work."
-Chapters 4-7 construct the 7-Layer Architecture layer by layer, transforming diagnosis into deployment, problems into solutions, gaps into capabilities.
+*This chapter begins Part II: "The 95% Solution—Building the Seven Layers That Work."
+Chapters 4-7 construct the 7-Layer Architecture layer by layer, transforming diagnosis into deployment, problems into solutions, gaps into capabilities.*

 **This chapter builds the foundation: Layers 1 and 2.**

-**Diagram 2: The Architecture of Trust—Three Integrated Pillars**
+**Figure 4.1: The Architecture of Trust—Three Integrated Pillars**

 ```mermaid